 Their success was, however, short-lived as the Allied States who won World War II, along with some rebel fighters, took Ethiopia from the hands of Mussolini and restored Haile Selassie as the emperor of Ethiopia.

 Were Ethiopia and Liberia Really Colonized Or Not?

 So there you have it.
 Ethiopia and Liberia were never colonized depending on which angle you look at it from.
 In a sense they were, because at some periods in their history they were ruled by foreign powers.
-On the other hand they were not, if you are comparing their history with that of other African countries who were sorely colonized by a European superpowers for long periods of time.
+On the other hand, they were not if you are comparing their history with that of other African countries who were sorely colonized by a European superpowers for long periods of time.